-Future commemorative trees and memorial plantings may be allowed in parks or urban areas at the discretion of the Parks and Reserves Team Leader.
+Future commemorative trees and memorial plantings will-notmay be located allowed in parks or urban areas except by a decision byat the discretion of the Parks and Reserves Team Leader.

 3.7 Heritage Trees

 Heritage trees are important due to their age, species and provide a significant contribution to the District.